-Producer of Beyoncé's '16 Carriages' reveals 'Cowboy Carter' was made before 'Renaissance'
+Producer of Beyoncé's '16 Carriages' reveals song was made before 'Renaissance'

-A producer who worked on Beyoncé‘s hit ’16 Carriages’ has revealed that her forthcoming country album ‘Cowboy Carter’ was made before ‘Renaissance’, despite the latter being released first.
+A producer who worked on Beyoncé‘s hit ’16 Carriages’ has revealed that the song from her forthcoming country album ‘Cowboy Carter’ was made before ‘Renaissance’, despite the latter being released first.

 Atia ‘Ink’ Boggs said in a new interview that ’16 Carriages’ was the first song she had worked on with Beyoncé, but it saw the light of day much later than the three songs she worked on from ‘Renaissance’.

-“So a lot of people don’t know, we actually had this first,” she explained on the Acknowledge YouTube series.
+“So a lot of people don’t know, we actually had this first,” she explained on the Acknowledged YouTube series.
 “So imagine having this timeless, classic music first and having to wait, and then she came up with ‘Act I’.”

 Boggs said that she first started working with Beyoncé in 2020 and the ongoing COVID-19 pandemic influenced the direction of the music they worked on and how it was eventually released.